 “Everyone has to sit down and discuss the best options for city firefighters.
-Obviously the best thing is to stop the shooting,” he said.
+The best thing is to stop the shooting,” he said.

-City firefighters are growing increasingly worried as the violence continues to serge out of control.
-It’s not just the lives of fellow firefighters that are at stake, but its harmless patience that are out there as well.
+City firefighters are growing increasingly worried as the violence continues to surge out of control.
+It’s not just the lives of fellow firefighters that are at stake, but it's harmless patience that is out there as well.

 “Our chief goes out on shooting calls so there is someone to look over their shoulder while they are treating the patient.
 They’re all professionals.
 We all know how to treat as quickly as possible and get out of the area.
 Scoop it up — and run,” he said.

 Two ambulances are staffed 24/7, reports Fire Chief Kevin Keddy.
 There are firefighters with ambulances on each scene to rush any potentially injured civilians.
 The first responder’s crew got a shooting call a few days ago and arrived on Mattison Avenue shortly after.
 MONOC paramedics were also on the scene.
 Typically our protocol restricts us from going into the hot zone until the scene is secure—which means police are there,” Keddy said.

 The fact that these bulletproof vests have to be specially fitted, they will cost as much as $2500.
 Forty of them are needed, so the price tag for this could get expensive.
 Keddy wants to make this happen as soon as possible.

 “We don’t want to put a price on someone’s safety like that.
 I’d be all for that, especially in the wake of the shootings, because this year it’s been excessive,” he said.